The Jesus Rolls: Production

 The Coen brothers, who wrote, directed, and produced The Big Lebowski, stated on several occasions that they would never make a Lebowski sequel.
 However, John Turturro expressed keen interest in reprising his role as Jesus at least since 2002.
 Most of the development of the Jesus character came from Turturro as an actor, which led the Coens to give him a bigger place in the film.
 In 2014, Turturro announced that he had requested permission from the Coens to use the character.

 In August 2016, it was announced that Turturro had been granted the right to use the character of Jesus by the Coens (who were not involved in the production), and had already started filming the spin-off, which he wrote and directed.
 Filming locations included New York City and Los Angeles.
-The film was a remake of the 1974 French film Going Places directed by Bertrand Blier, which was based on Blier's own novel Les valseuses.
+The film was a remake of the 1974 French film Going Places directed by Bertrand Blier, which was based on Blier's own novel Going Places.
 The working titles were 100 Minutes with Jesus and then Going Places.
 The film was completed in 2017 and with its acquisition by Screen Media Films, the title was changed to The Jesus Rolls.

 The film was produced by Sidney Kimmel, John Penotti, Fernando Sulichin, Paul-Dominique Vacharsinthu, and Robert Salerno.